SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

-This approach can be used to extend the basic ``String`` type to accept an instance of your own custom type as an initializer parameter, for use with string interpolation.
+This approach can be used to extend the basic ``String`` type to accept an instance of your own custom type as an initializer parameter, for use with string interpolation, as described in :ref:`Strings_StringInterpolation`.

-..
-TODO: make this reference to string interpolation be a link to the appropriate section of the Strings and Characters section once it is written.

 .. testcode:: extensionsInitializers